sapegin/washingcode-book/manuscript/book.md

 Here we’re making a shallow copy of the `counts` array using the spread syntax and then sorting it, so the original array stays the same.

-Another option is to wrap a mutating API into a new API without mutations:
+Another option is to wrap a mutating API into a new API that doesn’t mutate original values:

 ```js
 function sort(array) {